 Add a Page for Every Student

-Working with New Sites is much easier.
-Just select Pages in the bar at the top right.
+Select Pages in the bar at the top right.
 Then click on the plus sign at the bottom of the page.
 Name your page, and you’re ready to go.

 For this project, I wanted each student to add a picture and write about the disease.
 Therefore, I chose the template with one large picture to the left and writing to the right.
 Since I didn’t want them to add an additional title, I deleted that box.